quasilyte/vscode-gogrep/README.md

 > A pattern is a piece of Go code which may include dollar expressions.
 It can be a number of statements, a number of expressions, a declaration, or an entire file.
-A dollar expression consist of '$' and a name.
+A dollar expression consists of '$' and a name.
 Dollar expressions with the same name within a query always match the same node, excluding "_".

 Instead of matching a literal variable, every `$<name>` matches all kinds of nodes.
 A pattern, like `$x` would match any expression (or statement).
 If a single variable used more than once in a pattern, all occurrences must match identical nodes.
 So, `$x=$x` finds all self-assignments.
 Use `$_` if you don't want to name a variable (repeated `$_` variables do not cause submatch comparison).